ngerakines/bingo-2021/README.md

 ## create-item.py

-The `create-item.py` script can be used to safely.
+The `create-item.py` script can be used to safely record a board item.

+Example:

     $ python create-item.py --name "Went dancing" --description "Hit the dance floor" --tag social